Netlify vs Railway for Solo Developers

 Netlify is the platform that popularized JAMstack hosting.
 You connect a Git repo, it builds and deploys your static site to a global CDN.
 Done.
 For frontend projects, the experience is nearly frictionless.
 Push a commit, get a preview URL in 30 seconds.
 Forms, redirects, and basic serverless functions are all baked in without touching a backend.

 I've used Netlify for landing pages, Astro blogs, and simple React apps.
 The free tier is generous enough that most solo projects never need to upgrade.
-100GB bandwidth, 300 build minutes per month, and serverless functions included.
+One thing to know going in is that Netlify changed how the free plan works on September 4, 2025.
+Accounts created before that date stay on the legacy model, which gives 100GB bandwidth, 300 build minutes, and 125,000 serverless function invocations per site each month.
+Accounts created after that date land on a credit-based plan instead, where the free tier is 300 credits per month and you spend them on deploys, bandwidth, compute, and web requests.
 The dashboard is clean and the deploy logs actually make sense when something breaks.

 Where Netlify falls short is anything beyond static content.
 If your project needs a database, a persistent backend process, or background workers, you'll need another platform alongside Netlify.
 Their serverless functions work for light API endpoints, but they're not a substitute for an actual backend.